KaugaKauga/videre/README.md

 ### Tab Behavior

-- Clicking a table in the sidebar opens it in a new tab with live data
+- **Smart Tab Opening**:
+  - If an empty tab is active, clicking a table/settings/connection will reuse that tab
   - If the table is already open, it focuses the existing tab
+  - Otherwise, creates a new tab with live data
+- **Untitled Numbering**: Empty tabs are numbered based on currently open tabs
+  - Example: Open Untitled 1, 2, 3 → Close Untitled 2 → New tab becomes Untitled 2 (not 4)
+  - Always uses the lowest available number
 - Tabs can be closed with the X button (appears on hover) or `Cmd/Ctrl + W`
 - Active tab is highlighted with a blue underline
 - Create empty tabs with `Cmd/Ctrl + T` for custom queries